nainiayoub/nlp-arabic-glossary/CONTRIBUTING.md

 # Want to contribute ?
 First off, thank you for considering contributing to __`NLP: The Arabic Glossary`__.
-You can contribute by suggesting new features by opening new issues and/or adding new glossary items.
+You can contribute by suggesting new features, by opening new issues and/or adding new glossary items.

 * [Add new glossary item](#add-new-glossary-item)
 * [Creating Pull Requests](#creating-pull-requests)